How to Read an ETF Factsheet: The Numbers That Matter

 - Review the Tracking Error to gauge the consistency of the fund's performance relative to its benchmark, with lower values indicating better consistency.

-- Analyze the Beta to determine the fund’s volatility in relation to the market, with a value close to 1.0 indicating standard market behavior.
+- Analyse the Beta to determine the fund's volatility in relation to the market, with a value close to 1.0 indicating standard market behaviour.

 - Examine the Alpha to understand the fund's ability to outperform its benchmark after adjusting for market exposure, with close-to-zero values being typical for passive index funds.